Market

 manner that achieves fair presentation.

-aggregate, makes it probable that the economic decisions of a reasonably knowledgeable user of the
+makes it probable that the economic decisions of a reasonably knowledgeable user of the Financial

-Financial Statement may be influenced.
-We consider quantitative materiality and quantitative factors in
+Statement may be influenced.
+We consider quantitative materiality and quantitative factors in (i) planning

-(i) planning the scope of our audit work and in evaluating the results of our work; and (ii) to evaluate the
+the scope of our audit work and in evaluating the results of our work; and (ii) to evaluate the effect of any

-We communicate with those charged with governance regarding, among matter, the planned scope and
+We communicate with those charged with governance regarding, among other matter, the planned scope and

 timing of the audit and significant audit findings, including any significant deficiencies in internal control that